 We Were There

 The aesthetic of We Were There was plain, to say the least.
 Nevertheless, the series is a fan favorite romance anime partly thanks to its clean & bare visuals.
 The show has 26 episodes.
 If it doesn’t have a second season, many of us will never feel fulfilled (unless we read the manga).
 It’s something about the way their eyes tell you that they’re concealing a secret (or desperately trying to forget) someone.
-Motoharu and Nanami, as well as Masafumi and Yuri, all do their part in the shoujo tropes, which are effectively executed.
+Motoharu and Nanami, as well as Masafumi and Yuri, all do their part in the shoujo tropes, which are effectively done.
 Tragic events do occur.
 But We were there is also a beautiful story of teenage love, filled with the familiar joys and pains of teenage life as well as soothing yet sad music.

 Fullmetal Alchemist: Brotherhood